-We are relying on our collaboration partners to successfully commercialize STENDRA or SPEDRA in their respective territories, inclusive of obtaining any necessary approvals.
+We are relying on our collaboration partners to successfully commercialize STENDRA/SPEDRA in their respective territories, inclusive of obtaining any necessary approvals.
 There can be no assurances that these collaboration partners will be successful in doing so.
 In general, we cannot control the amount and timing of resources that our collaboration partners devote to the commercialization of our drugs.
 If any of our collaboration partners fails to successfully commercialize our drug products, our business may be negatively affected.
-For example, if our collaboration partners do not successfully commercialize STENDRA or SPEDRA, we may receive limited or no revenues under our agreements with them.
-As noted above, Auxillium has notified us of their intention to terminate the license and commercialization agreement with us.
-If we are unable to or decide not to commercialize STENDRA or SPEDRA in the U.S. and Canada ourselves, we will have to enter into a collaborative arrangement or strategic alliance to commercialize STENDRA or SPEDRA in these territories.
-We may be unable to enter into agreements with third parties for STENDRA or SPEDRA for these territories on favorable terms or at all, which could delay, impair, or preclude our ability to commercialize STENDRA or SPEDRA in these territories.
+For example, if our collaboration partners do not successfully commercialize STENDRA/SPEDRA, we may receive limited or no revenues under our agreements with them.

-Under our license agreement with MTPC, we are obligated to ensure that Sanofi, Auxilium and Menarini, as sublicensees, comply with its terms and conditions.
+Under our license agreement with MTPC, we are obligated to ensure that Menarini, Metuchen, and any future sublicensees comply with its terms and conditions.
 MTPC has the right to terminate our license rights to avanafil in the event of any uncured material breach of the license agreement.
-Consequently, failure by Sanofi, Auxilium or Menarini to comply with these terms and conditions could result in termination of our license rights to avanafil on a worldwide basis, which could delay, impair, or preclude our ability to commercialize avanafil.
+Consequently, failure by Menarini, Metuchen, or any future sublicensees to comply with these terms and conditions could result in termination of our license rights to avanafil on a worldwide basis, which could delay, impair, or preclude our ability to commercialize avanafil.

-We depend on collaborative arrangements or strategic alliances for the commercialization of STENDRA or SPEDRA.
+We depend on collaborative arrangements or strategic alliances for the commercialization of STENDRA/SPEDRA.

-Our dependence on collaborative arrangements or strategic alliances for the commercialization of STENDRA or SPEDRA, including our license agreements with MTPC, Sanofi, Auxilium and Menarini, will subject us to a number of risks, including the following:
+Our dependence on collaborative arrangements or strategic alliances for the commercialization of STENDRA/SPEDRA, including our license agreements with MTPC, Menarini and Metuchen, will subject us to a number of risks, including the following:

-- · We may not be able to control the commercialization of our drug products in the relevant territories, including amount, timing and quality of resources that our collaborators may devote to our drug products; - · our collaborators may experience financial, regulatory or operational difficulties, which may impair their ability to commercialize our drug products; - · our collaborators may be required under the laws of the relevant territory to disclose our confidential information or may fail to protect our confidential information; - · as a requirement of the collaborative arrangement, we may be required to relinquish important rights with respect to our drug products, such as marketing and distribution rights; - · business combinations or significant changes in a collaborator's business strategy may adversely affect a collaborator's willingness or ability to satisfactorily complete its commercialization or other obligations under any collaborative arrangement; - · legal disputes or disagreements may occur with one or more of our collaborators; - · a collaborator could independently move forward with a competing investigational drug candidate developed either independently or in collaboration with others, including with one of our competitors; and - · a collaborator could terminate the collaborative arrangement, which could negatively impact the continued commercialization of our drug products.
-For example, in December 2015, Auxilium notified us of its intention to return the U.S. and Canadian commercial rights for STENDRA to us.
-Auxilium has provided its contractually required six-month notice of termination which, absent an agreement between Auxilium and us for an earlier termination date, will result in the termination of the license agreement and supply agreement on June 30, 2016.
-If we are unable, either by ourselves or through a third party, to successfully commercialize STENDRA in the U.S. and Canada, it could have a significant negative impact on our financial position.
+- · We may not be able to control the commercialization of our drug products in the relevant territories, including amount, timing and quality of resources that our collaborators may devote to our drug products; - · our collaborators may experience financial, regulatory or operational difficulties, which may impair their ability to commercialize our drug products;

+- · our collaborators may be required under the laws of the relevant territory to disclose our confidential information or may fail to protect our confidential information; - · as a requirement of the collaborative arrangement, we may be required to relinquish important rights with respect to our drug products, such as marketing and distribution rights; - · business combinations or significant changes in a collaborator's business strategy may adversely affect a collaborator's willingness or ability to satisfactorily complete its commercialization or other obligations under any collaborative arrangement; - · legal disputes or disagreements may occur with one or more of our collaborators; - · a collaborator could independently move forward with a competing investigational drug candidate developed either independently or in collaboration with others, including with one of our competitors; and - a collaborator could terminate the collaborative arrangement, which could negatively impact the continued commercialization of our drug products.
+For example, Auxilium returned the U.S. and Canadian commercial rights for STENDRA to us effective September 30, 2016.
+Also, effective March 2017, Sanofi terminated the Sanofi License Agreement.